prose-im/prose-web/src/content/blog/introducing-prose.md

 **It’s time to change the status quo with Prose**, a native cross-platform team messaging app, built on solid foundations, thanks to the XMPP standard.
 This article announces the [Prose project](https://prose.org/), which I am starting aside from [Crisp](https://crisp.chat/), my main business.

-<markdown-image src="/blog/introducing-prose/prose-macos-login.jpg" alt="Hello World.
+<content-image src="/blog/introducing-prose/prose-macos-login.jpg" alt="Hello World.
 This is Prose" caption="Hello World.
-This is Prose"></markdown-image>
+This is Prose"></content-image>

 ## A Short History of Team Messaging